rootstrap/blog/content/How to use Lottie Animations on SwiftUI.md

 ### Loading the Animation

-Next, you need to import Lottie on your code, so you have to add `import Lottie` below the SwiftUI import that's already there.
+Next, you need to import Lottie on your code.
+Add `import Lottie` below the SwiftUI import that's already there.
 In the `makeUIView(...)` method you can now call Lottie to load the animation and add it to the view we already created.

 https://gist.github.com/pMalvasio/82ec0abbdcf9b1776a533e673e8f6533